jumkid/api-gateway/README.md

 # api-gateway
 Api gateway project which follows the OpenAPI spec.
-This project is build on Express Gateway lib https://www.express-gateway.io/
+This project is build with KrakenD api gateway project.
+Refer to official website for more details https://www.krakend.io/docs/